HeinrichHerbst/Katana/README.md

         called "katana_generated.tcl".
 ```

 Katana assists in combining multiple cross-sections in order to create a three-dimensional model.
 All modeling commands make use of the Gmsh .geo file format.
-In order to define the characteristic length of all points in the .geo file, add the following line to the top of your .geo file:
+In order to define the characteristic length of all points in the .geo file, add either of the following lines to the top of your .geo file:
 ```
 MeshSpac = 1;
+cl__1 = 1;
 ```
 Any double can be used in space of the 1.
-Then refer to all points with that mesh spacing.
+Refer to desired points with that mesh spacing command.
+Katana currently only stores one characteristic length variable.
 ```
 Point(1) = {1, 1, 1, MeshSpac};
+Point(1) = {1, 1, 1, cl__1};
 ```
 The modeling module has the following functionality:
 ```